“ezz noh awa korcha” the dichotomy of Queerness in hip-hop dance in Ghana in the wake of a homophobic apocalypse.

 In 2019 the duo Fokn bois - comprising of Wanlov and M3nsa - released an EP titled Afrobeats Lol.
 The hip-hop tape is a blend of solid hip-hop sounds with afrobeats fusions.
 Before the tape came out Fokn Bois were offered $100,000 (USD) from an investor to change the cover art and their name - which the investor (he) thought was very gay.
 The group refused and decided to shoot the music video for one of their songs in Bukom - a suburb of accra that has a traditional safe space for queer folk.
 The song is titled True Friends and features Mr Eazi and the video has Fokn Bois in Bukom dancing with gay men in a very playful way.

 The video is shot in a typical neighbourhood drinking spot in Bukom.
 These drinking spots are not classy and are basically a shed with a local bar and a fridge and sell cheap alcohol.
 It opens with a queer man happily twerking and dancing expressively with a group of other queer men cheering him on.
 This particular action progresses into what I recognise as a popular Ghanaian children’s game where everyone takes turns to get on the dance floor and show their dance moves amidst cheers from their colleagues.
 The only difference here is that it is queer men dancing expressively and cheering each other on, but they are still very playful about it and seem to be really having fun.
-The playfulness in the dance runs throughout, even when the shots change to other scenes including where the artistes are in a small crowd with the queer men still dancing and singing the song, or where they’re all kneeling down around a plastic bar stool and gesticulate as if they are praying, or where two artistes are embracing each other in a waltz while singing.
+The playfulness in the dance runs throughout, even when the shots change to other scenes including where the artistes are in a small crowd with the queer men still dancing and singing the song.
+Or where they’re all kneeling down around a plastic bar stool and gesticulate as if they are praying, or where two artistes are embracing each other in a waltz while singing.

-Despite the playful nature of this video which shows queer men in community safely existing and being themselves, there was still some public uproar which can be seen in the comments on the Ghanaweb article written about the song (trigger warning: homophobia)
+Despite the playful nature of this video, which shows queer men in community safely existing and being themselves, there was still some public uproar which can be seen in the comments on the Ghanaweb article written about the song (trigger warning: homophobia).

 Other instances of queerness being depicted in Ghanaian hip-hop videos are when women are depicted as queer in a way that sexualises them to appeal to the male gaze.
 An example for this is the dancing in the music video Bumbum by Kwaw Kesse featuring Skonti,Yaw Tog, Y Pee and Akata Yesu.

 This video is set in a mansion and is basically a house party vibe, with women in lingerie twerking, drinking and smoking cigars, with a few guys present.
 Paying critical attention to this video you notice common tropes in Ghanaian hip-hop dance concerning the sexualisation of women’s bodies.
 For starters the women are all half naked, while the men are fully clothed and grinding on them.
 The dancing the women do is suggestive and sexual; they twerk and wine and there’s many close-up shots taken of their moving bodies.
-It’s common to see women grinding on each other and embracing in a sexual manner in hip-hop music videos, yet behaviour like this is seen as accepted social norms and enjoyed.
+It’s common to see women grinding on each other and embracing in a sexual manner in hip-hop music videos, yet behaviour like this is seen as an accepted social norm and enjoyed.

 Researching into sexuality being expressed by women in Ghanaian hip-hop dance brought to light an important incident from 2007 when Ghanaian hip-hop artiste Mzbel released her song 16 years.